kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 $$
 (\boldsymbol{\delta}^l)^T \coloneqq \frac{\partial L}{\partial \textbf{z}^l}.
 $$
-Notice that the transposition $T$ must be used, because the derivative of a scalar ($L$) w.r.t a vector ($\textbf{z}^l$) is defined as a row vector[^derivative_notation].
+Notice that the transposition $T$ must be used, because the derivative of a scalar ($L$) w.r.t a vector ($\textbf{z}^l$) is defined as a row vector[^1].

-[^derivative_notation]: Notice that some authors define the derivative of a scalar w.r.t. a vector as a column vector.
-No matter which notation is used, the results of both notation should be equal to the transpositions of each other.
+[^1]: Notice that some authors define the derivative of a scalar w.r.t. a vector as a column vector.
+No matter which notation is used, the results of one notation should be equal to the transposition of the other notation.

 The error at the output layer can be expressed as follows (remembering the chain rule from calculus)
 $$